Comparative Study of Early-Universe Epochs in an $f(R,L_m)$ Gravity Model with Effective Curvature--Matter Interaction

 \subsection{3.
 Cosmic Microwave Background (CMB) Anisotropies}

-While the recombination redshift in \( f(R, L_m) \) gravity aligns with Planck 2018 results, the extended duration of decoupling could leave observable signatures in the damping tail and acoustic peak structure of the CMB power spectrum.
-Future CMB experiments such as \textit{CMB-S4} and \textit{LiteBIRD} can offer enhanced sensitivity to these subtle features and test the extended visibility function predicted by the model.
+Although the recombination redshift in \( f(R, L_m) \) gravity coincides with Planck 2018 results, the model predicts a slightly extended visibility function, corresponding to a broader photon decoupling duration.
+This could leave observable signatures in the CMB temperature and polarization power spectra—especially in the damping tail and higher-order acoustic peaks.
+Future CMB experiments such as \textit{CMB-S4} and \textit{LiteBIRD} will offer enhanced sensitivity to detect these subtle but distinctive effects.